NilStack/NKWatchActivityIndicator/README.md

 ###Copy NKWatchActivityIndicator folder to watch app extension ###

-###Note: because the limition of WatchKit, you need to use similiar UI elements and layouts as we do in demo to get full animation effects
+###Note: because the limition of WatchKit, maybe you need to use similiar UI elements and layouts as we did in demo for some animation effects

 ##Requirements##
 * watchOS ~> 2.0